tracyreuter/tracyreuter/README.md

 Throughout my career, I have quickly and independently learned new tools and methods because I love intellectual challenges.

 Furthermore, I excel in building empathetic relationships within and across teams.
 My colleagues describe me as conscientious, genuine, and compassionate.

-If you're interested in working together, you can reach me here: https://www.linkedin.com/in/tracy-ellen-reuter/